mozerpol/NotesFromLearning/MicrosemiNotes/README.md

 other and to other electronic devices on a printed circuit board (PCB).
 XGMII features two 32-bit datapaths (Rx & Tx) and two four-bit control flows (Rxc and Txc), operating at 156.25 MHz DDR (312.5 MT/s).
-2. XAUI - 10 Gigabit Attachment Unit Interface (proun.
+3. XAUI - 10 Gigabit Attachment Unit Interface (proun.
 ZOW-ee).
 It is a standard for extending the XGMII.
+4. AHB - Advanced High-performance Bus.
+It is a bus protocol, is used for connecting components that need higher bandwidth on a shared bus.
+These could be a internal memory or an external memory interface, DMA , DSP etc.
+5. POR Generator - power-on reset.
+It is an electronic device incorporated into the integrated circuit that detects the power applied to the chip and generates a reset impulse that goes to the entire circuit placing it into a known state.
+A simple PoR uses the charging of a capacitor, in series with a resistor, to measure a time period during which the rest of the circuit is held in a reset state.